-The Trustees are Mr. Bryan Bloom, Mr. Lee S. Hillman, Mr. David P. Stowell, Mr. Ralph J. Takala and Mr. Dean A. Ziehl.
-The Trustees were appointed by various groups of claimants of the Adelphia estate and approved by the Bankruptcy Court.
+The Trustees are Mr. Bryan E. Bloom, Mr. Lee S. Hillman, Mr. David P. Stowell, Mr. Ralph J. Takala and Mr. Dean A. Ziehl.
+The Trustees were appointed by various groups of creditors of the Adelphia estate.
 The Trustees have authority to carry out the purposes of the ART.

 The ART is required to have a Delaware Trustee, and also has an Institutional Trustee.
 The Delaware Trustee of the ART is Bank of New York Mellon (Delaware) and has been appointed for the purpose of fulfilling the requirements of the Delaware Statutory Trust Act.
 The Institutional Trustee of the ART is Bank of New York Mellon.
 The Institutional Trustee is responsible for authentication of ART certificates (for Interests) distributed to Holders, the distribution through a paying agent of amounts due to Holders and the taking of all actions that may be necessary or appropriate for the preservation and the continuation of the ART's valid existence, rights, franchises, and privileges as a statutory trust.
-Quest Turnaround Advisors, L.L.C. ("Quest") is the Plan Administrator (in such capacity, the "Plan Administrator") of the debtors named in the Plan (the "Debtors").
-Pursuant to the terms of the Plan Administrative services to the ART.
+Quest Turnaround Advisors, L.L.C. ("Quest") is the plan administrator (the "Plan Administrator") of the debtors named in the Plan (the "Debtors").
+Pursuant to the terms of the Plan Administrator Agreement between Quest and the Debtors, Quest and the Debtors agreed with each other to provide certain administrative services to the ART.
 In order to facilitate the provision of such administrative services, the ART has appointed Quest as the trust administrator of the ART (in that capacity, the "Trust Administrator").